binarylogic/authlogic/.github/ISSUE_TEMPLATE/feature_proposal.md

 ---
 name: Feature Proposal
 about: >
   Propose something that you would like to build.
-We'll help, but you must build it yourself, in a reasonable amount of time, or your issue will be closed.
 See CONTRIBUTING.md

 ---